-Project is located in Donetsk region, Ukraine, in Dzerzhynsk town.
+Project is located in Donetsk region, Ukraine, in the territory of Dymytriv and Rodynske towns.

 A.4.1.1.
 Host Party(ies):

 Project is located in Ukraine.

 Ukraine is an Eastern European country that ratified the Kyoto Protocol to UN FCCC on February 4th, 20043. enters into the list of the countries of the Annex 1 and is eligible for the Joint Implementation projects 4.